Diabetes: What do I need to know?

 - Having a parent, brother or sister with type 1 diabetes.

-- Whites are more likely to develop type 1 than African Americans or Hispanics (CDC, 2019).
+- European Americans are more likely to develop type 1 DM than African Americans or Hispanic/Latin Americans (CDC, 2019).

 - Viral illnesses